 Amid much anticipation, the world’s first working-concept transportation tunnel debuted in Hawthorne this past December with dignitaries in attendance, not just from California, but the world.
-“This revolutionary transportation system holds so much promise,” said Councilmember Haidar Awad, “and now Hathorne can be listed alongside other cities notable for first-of-their-kind demonstrations like Kitty Hawk.”
+“This revolutionary transportation system holds so much promise,” said Councilmember Haidar Awad, Candidate for Mayor, “and now Hathorne can be listed alongside other cities notable for first-of-their-kind demonstrations like Kitty Hawk.”

 The demonstration tunnel begun in 2017 across from SpaceX reached completion by June 2019 with a terminus at Prairie and 120th Street.
 Of course, the test vehicle is a Tesla.
 It runs on a “skate” along the one-mile route under Crenshaw Boulevard that turns westward under 120th Street.
 Before the opening, but once the test tunnel’s digging had completed, the Las Vegas Convention and Visitors Authority approved a contract to design and construct a “loop” system for the Las Vegas Convention Center that will shuttle visitors around the Center.
 Completion is expected by 2021.
 Future expansion is expected to connect the Strip, Allegiant Stadium, and McCarran International Airport.